samvera/iiif_manifest/README.md

 - `#part_of` to contain an array of hashes for parent resources to be offered at each leaf node.
 Items must contain "id" and "type" properties.
 Items should contain "label".
 - `#homepage` to contain an array of hashes for homepage resources to be offered at each leaf node.
 Items must contain "id", "type", and "label" properties.
 Items should contain a "format" property and may contain a "language" property.
 - `#placeholder_content` to contain an instance of `IIIFManifest::V3::DisplayContent` for [`placeholderCanvas`](https://iiif.io/api/presentation/3.0/#placeholdercanvas) at each leaf node
+- `#service` to contain an array of hashes for services.
+Each must contain "id" and "type" and may contain any other arbitrary properties.

 ```ruby
   class Page